Calling Scripts in FileMaker from DayBack

 dbk.performFileMakerScript('Show Dialog', {ID: event.eventID, layout: event.schedule.layoutName})

-In FileMaker, you'd grab the layout name like this:
+In FileMaker, you would retrieve the layout name like this:

 Callbacks & Script Results

-Here's a simpler example.
-We'll add an exit script result to our "Show Dialog" script and then see that script result show up back in DayBack using a JavaScript alert.
-Our button now looks like this:
+Here’s a simple example to demonstrate.
+We'll add an exit script result to our "Show Dialog" script and then display that script result in DayBack using a JavaScript alert.
+Our button code now looks like this:

-Here's what it looks like to click that button, perform the FileMaker script, and then get a result back in DayBack:
+And here’s what it looks like when you click the button, run the FileMaker script, and receive a result back in DayBack:

-We hope this helps you build great interactions between FileMaker and DayBack!
-Please get in touch if you need help.
+We hope this guide helps you create seamless interactions between FileMaker and DayBack!
+Please reach out if you need any assistance.